pryv/lib-js/README.md

 var service = await Pryv.Auth.setup(authSettings, serviceInfoUrl, serviceCustomizations);
 ```

-#### Pryv.Auth specify service/info from URL query parameters
+#### Pryv.Auth - specify Service Information from URL query parameters

-A single Web App might need to be  run on different Pryv.io platform.
-This is the case of most of Pryv demonstrators.
+A single Web App might need to be run on different Pryv.io platforms.
+This is the case of most Pryv.io demonstrators.

-**service info URL** can be extracted from the URL query parameter `pryvServiceInfoUrl` with `Pryv.Auth.serviceInfoFromUrl()`.
-See [Pryv Guidelines](https://api.pryv.com/guides/app-guidelines/)
+The **Service Information URL** can be extracted from the URL query parameter `pryvServiceInfoUrl` with `Pryv.Auth.serviceInfoFromUrl()` as per the [Pryv App Guidelines](https://api.pryv.com/guides/app-guidelines/).

 Example of usage for web App with the url https://mydomain.com/my-web-app/index.html?pryvServiceInfoUrl=https://my.domain.com/service/info